janus-idp/backstage-plugins/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
-about: A long-lived, PM-driven feature request.
-Must include a checklist of items that must be completed
+about: A long-lived feature request consisting of a collection is related issues.
+Must include a checklist of items that must be completed.
+If you are not sure if this is an epic, open an enhancement request.
 labels: ['kind/epic', 'status/triage']
 ---